Money Assistance Tennessee – Help paying bills, rent, loans & more

 Tennessee ranks as the 39th state in regards to poverty levels.
 With 17.8 percent of residents considered to be living in poverty and 26.5 percent of the state’s children living in homes that are considered at or below the poverty level.
-If you are having a difficult time paying your bills and are falling into debt, get financial assistance today – Below is a list of financial services which covers most household needs.
+If you are having a difficult time paying your bills and are falling into debt, get financial assistance today.

 Assistance with utilities: Residents can get help with their monthly utility bills through the Low-Income Home Energy Assistance Program which offers subsidized heating costs for the elderly, disabled and low-income families.
 Residents can also get free help winterizing their homes to help further reduce their energy expenses.
 In addition residents can get help through the On Track Assistance Program offered by Memphis Light, Gas and Water.
 The program offers help to individuals who are behind on their monthly utility bills.